Azure/azure-service-operator/v2/README.md

 ## What resources does ASO v2 support?

-See the list of supported resources [here](https://azure.github.io/azure-service-operator/reference/).
+ASO supports more than 150 different Azure resources, with more added every release.
+See the full list of [supported resources](https://azure.github.io/azure-service-operator/reference/).

 ## Getting Started
 ### Prerequisites